Little Hayfield

 Little Hayfield is a hamlet in the Peak District National Park, in Derbyshire, England.
 It lies on the A624 between Hayfield and Glossop.
-At the centre of the hamlet is the Lantern Pike pub.
-Sheepdog trials and fell racing take place in Little Hayfield.
+At the centre of the hamlet is the Lantern Pike pub, named after the nearby hill of the same name.
+Fell racing take place in Little Hayfield, and until 2021 an annual country show was held on a local farm, including sheepdog trials.

 From Clough Mill, a former water-powered and later steam-powered textile mill converted to apartments in 1989, a footpath leads to the summit of Lantern Pike.

+The screenwriter Tony Warren lived in the village, and is said to have conceived the soap opera Coronation Street in the Lantern Pike pub.
+Actors Pat Phoenix and Kenneth Cope had spells living in the village, as did producer Bill Podmore.

+Landmarks

+Park Hall is a Grade II listed house nearby.
+Its semicircular stable block is listed at the higher grade, grade II*.
+The current house, on the site of an earlier building, was built in 1812, and the stables in 1820.
+Within the grounds of the hall was an outdoor swimming pool, built in 1934 and open to the public until 1970.
+Several local farmhouses and other farm buildings are also listed at Grade II.